swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-5-track-model-evolutions-with-dvc/index.md

 Congrats!
 You now have a simple way to compare the models with the used parameters and metrics.

-{% callout type="note" %}
+## Check the results

 Want to see what the result of this step should look like?
-Have a look at the Git repository directory here: [step-5-track-model-evolutions-with-dvc](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-5-track-model-evolutions-with-dvc)
+Have a look at the Git repository directory here: [step-5-track-model-evolutions-with-dvc](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-5-track-model-evolutions-with-dvc).
-{% /callout %}

 ## State of the MLOps process